-Amazon Worker Shot In Face After Apparent Argument On Brooklyn Street
+Amazon Worker Shot In Face After Apparent Argument In Broad Daylight On Brooklyn Street

 NEW YORK (CBSNewYork) — Police say a man was shot in the face while delivering Amazon packages Monday in Brooklyn.

 Yellow crime tape marked the scene of yet another shooting in the city.
-This one around 11 a.m. near Dekalb and Wyckoff avenues in Bushwick.READ MORE: Families Welcome Back Freehold's Memorial Day Parade: 'Our Version Of Mayberry'
+This one around 11 a.m. near Dekalb and Wyckoff avenues in Bushwick.READ MORE: Bethpage Air Show Lifts Off On Memorial Day For First Time In Event's History

-“It’s like the pandemic has actually made people crazy or something, and it’s just sad,” Bushwick resident Tammy Murray told CBS2’s Kevin Rincon.
+“It is like the pandemic has actually made people crazy it seems like,” Bushwick resident Tammy Murray told CBS2’s Kevin Rincon.

 Police said a man walked up to the Amazon truck and fired a single shot, piercing the passenger window.

-“It’s just like people don’t care, they just go during the day.
-Kind of shows how bad it is, it’s just wild,” said tourist Sabrina Santiago.
+“It’s just like people just don’t care, they’re just doing it during the day.
+It just goes to show you how bad it is.
+It’s just wild,” said tourist Sabrina Santiago.

 Witnesses told Rincon there was some sort of fender bender, followed by an argument on the street.